0xWOLAND/website/src/content/blog/zcash-part-2.md

 **⚠️ Warning:** Mathematics.
 This is a fairly technical post!
 I assume a solid understanding of high-school math and a willingness to bear with me :)

+This blog reviews the prerequisite mathematics for understanding the set-noninclusion accumulator in **Project Tachyon** — if you're already familiar with basic abstract algebra, feel free to skip to the next post.

 # Some Mathematics Prerequisites